4 Dental Care Tips to Take Better Care of Your Gums

 Use Mouthwash

 Yes, you should use mouthwash regularly, though it should not replace brushing or flossing.
-Regular use of mouthwash can help prevent gum disease and remove extra tartar buildup.
-Look for the ADA seal.
-This is proof that the manufacturer has demonstrated enough evidence to support the product’s safety and effectiveness.
+Regular use of mouthwash can help prevent gum disease and reduce bacterial growth, supporting gum health.
+Look for the American Dental Association (ADA) seal of approval.
+This seal indicates that the manufacturer has provided sufficient evidence to support the product’s safety and effectiveness.

 Stop Smoking

-Smoking weakens the immune system, which makes a person more susceptible to gum disease, according to the Centers for Disease Control and Prevention (CDC).
-Not only does smoking make your mouth more susceptible to infection, but it makes it more difficult for your gums to heal once they’ve been damaged.
-And while we say quit smoking, we really mean quitting all tobacco products.
-Anything tobacco can weaken your immune system and make it more difficult for your body to heal.
+Smoking weakens the immune system, making a person more susceptible to gum disease, according to the Centers for Disease Control and Prevention (CDC).
+Not only does smoking make your mouth more susceptible to infection, but it also makes it harder for your gums to heal once they’ve been damaged.
+When we talk about quitting smoking, we refer to all tobacco products.
+They can weaken your immune system and make it more difficult for your body to heal.
 Tobacco is a poison, after all.